What are the Holy Sacraments and the Sacramental Rites?

 Eucharistic Visits and Sick Calls

 All parishioners are strongly urged to inform the church when they or a loved one are seriously ill and/or hospitalized.
 The rector is very willing to visit and pray with members of the congregation at any time, but especially when they are in need.
-When you contact the rector or church office, please let them know if you or your loved one would like to be anointed with oil for healing (Holy Unction) and/or to be communed (Holy Communion).
+When you contact the rector or church office, please let them know if you or your loved one would like to be anointed with oil for healing (Holy Unction) and/or to be communed (Holy Eucharist).

 Reconciliation of a Penitent